Tag It

 Information Architecture + Task Flows

-• Increased comprehension scores by 42% (Cloze test)
+• Increased comprehension scores by 42% (Cloze test) in validation rounds.

 Wireframes + Validation